Student Achievement, Five-year Graduation Rates & Retention

 Retention

 Overall persistence/retention of first-time full-time, degree-seeking undergraduates is tracked and reported regularly by Office of Institutional Effectiveness and Assessment (OIERA).
-In addition to enrollment, retention is a critical component of the University's Strategic Plan 2014-19 as well as the primary focus of the University's Degree Completion Plan 2016.
-In early 2016, each campus in the UNC System was charged with submitting a plan to improve completion for all students so that the North Carolina may realize the economic, academic and civic advantages of a more educated workforce.
+In addition to enrollment, retention is a critical component of the University’s Strategic Plan 2020- 25 as well as the primary focus of the University's Degree Completion Plan 2016.
+In early 2016, each campus in the UNC System was charged with submitting a plan to improve completion for all students so that North Carolina may realize the economic, academic and civic advantages of a more educated workforce.

-Table 7: Disaggregated Retention Rates
+Table 10: ECSU Disaggregated 1st Year Retention Rates

-ECSU Disaggregated 1st year Retention Rates
+ECSU Disaggregated 1st Year Retention Rates

 Overall